Mortgage Life Loan

 2 monthly payments

-Sale of the mortgage property
+Sale of the mortgaged property

 You must notify the lender if you decide to sell your property or give up the usufruct or the bare-property.

 If the lender disputes the sale price or the estimate indicated in the draft sale, it may request an expert appraisal.
-If the appraisal concludes that the value of the property is higher than the envisaged price, the lender may:
+If the appraisal concludes that the value of the property is higher than the intended price, the lender may:

-• oppose the sale, or
+- either oppose the sale,

-• either claim reimbursement on the basis of that estimated value (and not on the declared selling price),
+- either claim reimbursement on the basis of that estimated value (and not on the declared selling price),

-• or initiate a seizure procedure to sell the property at the estimated price.
+- or initiate a seizure procedure to sell the property at the estimated price.

 Death of the borrower